test-full-band/test-full-band.github.io/pages/vtest/vtest_Quants2D.md

 to the target RGB space.
 You may see that this picture is very similar to the previous one, and you need a hard look to find the differences.
-What you may find if you are picky is that this picture have even smoother distribution of of color per step, but there is slight amount of noise added.
+What you may find if you are picky is that this picture have even smoother distribution of color per step, but there is slight amount of noise added.
 We just used plain TPDF dithering to render this picture, it is very simple and cheap algorithm and doesn't provide benefits of visually